droc101/raytracer-c/Docs/Fonts.md

 - `char_widths`: A dictionary of character widths, where the keys are the character, and the value is their width.
 Any char without a key here will use `default_char_width`.

 All fields are required.

+**NOTE: The font MUST contain the question mark `?` character, as it is used as the fallback for missing chars.**